VA Nebraska-Western Iowa Health Care System

-The RPD meets with residents on a quarterly basis to assess resident progress, interests and goals.
-The well-rounded program is comprehensive and flexible to match the career goals of each resident.
+The RPD meets with residents monthly (as a group) and quarterly on an individual basis to assess resident progress, interests and goals.
+The well-rounded programs are comprehensive and flexible to match the career goals of each resident.
 Past residents have entered almost every avenue that pharmacy offers.
-Of the 35 graduates of the PGY1 program:
+Of the 40 graduates of the PGY1 program:

 - 1 is working for Indian Health Services

 - 16 former residents have taken non-VA clinical positions ranging from ambulatory care, to 50:50 faculty members, RPDs, inpatient clinical coordinators, pharmacoeconomics (PBM), inpatient infectious disease, inpatient oncology, PGY2

 - 4 former residents are working in a variety of other positions

 The 2019-2020 residency year was the first year for the PGY2 Ambulatory Care program.
 Our first residency graduate is the clinical pharmacist for the Pain/Whole Health team at the Omaha VA.